 Note: The financial data in the above table is based on annual reports of BMW AG.
 Adjusted financial data and indicators are those adjusted by S&P Global Ratings.
 Source: Annual reports of BMW AG, CIQ, S&P Global (China) Ratings.

-Appendix 2: Ownership Structure of the Rated Entity as of End of December 2024
+Appendix 3: Ownership Structure of BMW AG as of End of December 2024

-Source: Data provided by the company.
+Source: Provided by the company.

-Appendix 3: Organization Structure of the Rated Entity as of End of December 2024
+Appendix 4: Organization Structure of BMW AG as of End of December 2024

-Source: Data provided by the company.
+Source: Provided by the company.

-Appendix 4: Ratings Definitions
+Appendix 5: Ratings Definitions

-Category Definition AAA{spc} The repayment ability is extremely strong, generally not impacted by any adverse economic environment, and the default risk is extremely low.
-AA{spc} The repayment ability is very strong, not considerably impacted by any adverse economic environment, and the default risk is very low.
+Category Definition AAA {spc} The repayment ability is extremely strong, generally not impacted by any adverse economic environment, and the default risk is extremely low.
+AA {spc} The repayment ability is very strong, not considerably impacted by any adverse economic environment, and the default risk is very low.
 A {spc} The repayment ability is comparatively strong, comparatively vulnerable to the impact of adverse economic environment, and the default risk is comparatively low.
 BBB {spc} The repayment ability is average, comparatively impacted by adverse economic environment, and the default risk is average.
-BB{spc} The repayment ability is comparatively weak, materially impacted by adverse economic environment, and the default risk is comparatively high.
+BB {spc} The repayment ability is comparatively weak, materially impacted by adverse economic environment, and the default risk is comparatively high.
 B {spc} The repayment ability relies comparatively on fair economic environment and the default risk is very high.

 CCC {spc} The repayment ability relies extremely on fair economic environment and the default risk is extremely high.
-CC{spc} Lower protection in situation of bankruptcy or reorganization and the repayment of debt may not be generally guaranteed.
+CC {spc} Lower protection in situation of bankruptcy or reorganization and the repayment of debt may not be generally guaranteed.
 C {spc} Unable to repay the debt.